MASTER SERVICES AGREEMENT

 (g) this Agreement expires or is terminated.

 12.3.Termination for Convenience.
 Client may cancel the Services and terminate this Agreement and any then-current Order Forms at any time by written notice to eCompliance and payment of 80% of all Fees and other sums owing to eCompliance under the terminated Order Form(s), including all Fees that would have become payable had the Agreement and each Order Form remained in effect through expiration of its then-current period (i.e. the period in which the effective date of termination occurs).
 No such termination will be effective without the provision by Client to eCompliance of the full amount of such payment, in conjunction with such termination notice.
 Client agrees that the requirement to make such payment is a reasonable estimate of compensatory and liquidated damages for eCompliance in the event of the early termination, and not a penalty.
+For COVID-19 Trials, eCompliance may terminate this Agreement and/or the applicable Order Form at any time on written notice to Client.

 12.4.Termination Obligations.
 In addition to any other termination obligations hereunder, upon the earlier of termination of this Agreement, termination of any outstanding Order Form, or expiry of any Subscription Period: